HansRisberg/GameReviewer-WebApp/README.md

-Using asp.net core with entity framework core, .NET v.8 React.js with axios and material UI in Frontend
+Using asp.net core web api with entity framework core, .NET v.8 React.js with axios and material UI in Frontend

 In GameDetail.js I have a hidden api key: